SABS-R3-AUTOMATED-DATABASE/auto-db-pipeline/auto_db_pipeline/README.md

 ---

-## Miscellaneous notes
+## Miscellaneous

-Possible ID types are listed on the [GenBank File Format](https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html).

----

-## Archive
+#### PMC full-text retrieval for supplementary information
 We may want to check in the PMCID full text retrieval system for open access papers.
 Information on this is [here](https://ftp.ncbi.nlm.nih.gov/pub/pmc/) and [here](https://www.ncbi.nlm.nih.gov/pmc/tools/get-full-text/).
-One advantage of this approach is that the XML text should be much cleaner and avoid html gobble that happens to be PDBs.
-Another advantage of this approach is that source files like supplementary data and images are in the open access subset.
-It seems like there may be a better approach than simply inserting the PMCID in the link like in the code below, such as using a library for direct queries of the database, like [pymed/article.py](https://github.com/gijswobben/pymed/blob/master/pymed/article.py).
-But this approach is more complicated and requries writing much more code.
-Also it doesn't seem like the xml text much noise/gobble, so direct queries may not provide much advantage.
+One advantage of this approach is that source files like supplementary data and images are in the open access subset.
+One approach is to simply insert the PMCID in a hyperlink, such as in the following code:
+```
+pmc_oa_xml = "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=pmc&id=" + self.pmc
+```
+An alternative approach may be to use a library for direct queries of the database, like [pymed/article.py](https://github.com/gijswobben/pymed/blob/master/pymed/article.py).
+But this approach is more complicated as it might requre writing much more code.

+#### Strange papers
 Some papers like [https://doi.org/10.1515/cclm-2021-1287](10.1515/cclm-2021-1287) are technically on pubmed, it has a PMID, but either aren't on pubmed central and thus don't have a PMCID or aren't open access.
 This paper doesn't even appear on the `metapub` fetch.
 When searched by doi, but when searched by its PMID, it's found.

-```
-pmc_oa_xml = "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=pmc&id=" + self.pmc
-```

-We should write a checker to see if this approach fails.
-The xml page has a standard error messsage when a paper does not exist I think.

----

-Interesting case study:
+#### Interesting case study
 * No doi
 * [PMID method](https://pubmed.ncbi.nlm.nih.gov/34873578/)
 * [PMCID method](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8647651/)
 * [Weird PMCID requests method](https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=pmc&id=8647651&tool=my_tool&email=my_email@example.com)

+---